Is Pre-training Truly Better Than Meta-Learning?: Discussion

 \section{Discussion}

-Our paper presents an alternative explanation for claims that a Pre-trained model can often beat a model trained with meta-learning \citep{rfs, Chen2019, Chen, Dhillon2019, Huang2019}.
-In particular, we show that a more careful analysis -- especially one that takes the formal dataset diversity into account and more rigorous statistical tools -- can provide a nuanced truthful conclusion.
+Our paper presents an alternative explanation for claims that a model trained with pre-training can often beat a model trained with meta-learning \citep{rfs, Chen2019, Chen, Dhillon2019, Huang2019}.
+In particular, we show that a more careful analysis -- especially one that takes the dataset diversity into account -- can provide a nuanced conclusion.
 Note, however, all statistical tools have assumptions and none are perfect -- as the following discussion will exemplify.

-For example, section \ref{experiments_summary} shows that when the overall average effect size across all high diversity datasets is used, we get a mean effect size of -0.105, favoring MAML.
-Similarly, across all low diversity datasets the effect size is 0.0909, favoring PT.
+For example, Section \ref{experiments_summary} shows that when the overall average effect size across all high diversity datasets is used, we get a mean effect size of -0.107, favoring meta learning.
+Similarly, across all low diversity datasets the effect size is 0.103, favoring pre-training.
 However, this effect size is considered low in classical statistics, since effect sizes of small, medium, high are roughly 0.2, 0.5, 0.8 \citep{Cohen_1992}.
-However, to further nuance the analysis, if one uses the decision of the hypothesis test alone as in table \ref{tab:summary_avg_es_each_four_settings}, one might conclude that in the low diversity datasets Pre-training is marginally better than MAML -- since there was only one more time it outperformed MAML.
-In the high diversity setting, however, MAML clearly outperformed Pre-training using this measure with 18 counts vs 6.
-However, it is worth pointing out that even in the high diversity regime, our decision procedure resulted with 18 counts where H0 (no difference) was concluded.
-It is worth pointing that this method has a disadvantage in that it would hide the magnitude of the effect, which is why we always report the raw value of the effect size.
 A final nuance we'd like to add to our results is the variance of the effect size.
-Table \ref{tab:summary_avg_es_each_four_settings} has effect sizes ranging from 0.778 to -0.717.
+We note the effect sizes ranges from 0.778 to -0.717.
 Meaning that when looking at individual experiments, the difference might be high for each individual run.

-In addition, we want to emphasize that unlike previous work, we truly emphasized a fair comparison i.e. we used the same architecture, the same optimizer, and all models trained to convergence.
-Previous results, especially \citep{rfs}, compared different architectures and different meta-learning methods, thereby making it impossible to know the true source of improved performance.
-We disambiguate this and show that in datasets with low formal diversity, PT outperforms MAML, while MAML outperforms PT in datasets with high formal diversity.
+In addition, we want to emphasize that unlike previous work, we truly emphasized a fair comparison i.e. we used the same architecture, comparable and model-agnostic algorithms and trained all models to convergence.
+Previous results, especially \cite{rfs}, compared different architectures and different meta-learning methods, thereby making it impossible to know the true source of improved performance.
+We disambiguate this and show that in datasets with low diversity, pre-training outperforms meta learning, while meta learning outperforms pre-training in datasets with high diversity.
+In addition, when all dataset diversities are considered, neither method is better.
+We additionally demonstrate this result for language models as detailed in Appendix \ref{sec:gpt}.